josegpl/josegpl.github.io/README.md

 # website-dev
-website development using bootstrap and jquery
+website development from scratch using bootstrap and jquery

 under construction